SCUT-DLVCLab/Document-AI-Recommendations/SOTAs/sotas_vie.md

 ## EPHOIE

 EPHOIE contains 11 key categories.
 It takes the micro-F1 as the evaluation metric.
-If the predicted string of a key category is consistant with the ground-truth string, it will be recorded as a TP sample.
+If the predicted string of a key category is consistant with the ground-truth string and not empty, it will be recorded as a TP sample.

 <table align="center">
 <tr>